 - 1. Interpretive signs intend to communicate messages that reveal the meanings and relationships of our cultural and natural heritage to the public through first-hand involvement with objects, artifacts, landscapes, and sites.
-These messages can be written to change behavior, educate, or evoke an emotion in the reader that increases patron enjoyment through the appreciation and understanding of features, concepts, themes, and stories of the natural, cultural, created, managed, and historic environments.
-Using a combination of well-written text and professional graphics helps to catch the attention or arouse curiosity.
+These messages can be written to change behavior, educate, or evoke an emotion in the reader that increases patron enjoyment through the appreciation and understanding of features, concepts, themes, and stories of the natural, cultural, created, managed, and historic environments. - A. Use a combination of well-written text and professional graphics to help catch the attention or arouse curiosity.
 Since each location and situation is unique, the district does not utilize a standard interpretive sign style.
-Instead, a variety of designs and styles exist throughout the district as these locations and features were developed.
-Some signs have been developed in conjunction with other organizations.
+Instead, a variety of designs and styles exist throughout the district as these locations and features were developed. - B. Some signs have been developed in conjunction with other organizations.
 The examples below are examples of existing signs and do not imply how future signs should be developed.
 In particular, the arched top shape should be avoided in favor of rectangular shapes to simplify installation.
-Community relations department collaborating with the planning and development department are responsible for determination and development of these signs. - 2.
-Below are examples of current interpretive signs found around the district.
+The community relations department collaborates with the planning and development department and are responsible for determination and development of these signs.